 If your child had a not detected (COVID-19 virus was not found) test result but later goes on to develop symptoms, isolate your child and phone your GP.

-If your child develops symptoms, people in your household need to restrict their movements now and stay at home.
-This includes not attending school or work.
+If your child develops symptoms, people in your household need to restrict their movements and stay at home.
+This means not going to school or work.